LaTonia-Mertica/LaTonia-Mertica.github.io/README.md

 a) click icon in left fixed bar to visit complementary online presence(s);<br>
 b) visit code or deployed for homepage, portal, and backend of capstone project;<br>
 c) scan QR Code to visit Trello board for planning insight;<br>
-d) click play/pause to listen to audio clips from mock interviews conducted during Hack Upstate 'Careers in Code' full stack javascipt code/web dev bootcamp;<br>
+d) click play/pause to listen to audio clips from mock interviews<br>
+**note:** conducted during Hack Upstate 'Careers in Code' full stack javascipt code/web dev bootcamp;<br>
 e) click access resume to view;<br>
 f) and hover for titles on most elements

 **NEXT STEP**
 <br>
-1. build section of featured projects to include image, brief description, link to test code, and link to deployed,<br>
+1. build section of featured projects to include image, brief description, link to test code, and link to deployed<br>
 2. set media queries for optimized presentation on devices of various sizes from large to small

 <br>